nh-server/switch-guide/docs/homebrew/edizon.md

 ## Additional information:

-For more in-depth details about Atmosphere's cheat engine, you can refer to [this page](https://github.com/Atmosphere-NX/Atmosphere/blob/master/docs/features/cheats.md).
+For more in-depth details about Atmosphère's cheat engine, you can refer to [this page](https://github.com/Atmosphere-NX/Atmosphere/blob/master/docs/features/cheats.md).

 ## Troubleshooting

 ### EdiZon isn't showing up when I open the Homebrew menu!:

 Assuming you've followed the installation instructions successfully, this is probably due to the archive bit being set on one or more folders/files on your microSD card.
 This is usually the result of copying files to a microSD card via a Mac.
-If you are experiencing this issue, try running the archive bit fixer utility via Hekate for all files.
+If you are experiencing this issue, try running the archive bit fixer utility via hekate for all files.

-This can be done by booting into Hekate and going to `Tools` > `Arch bit • RCM Touch • Pkg1/2` > `Fix Archive Bit`.
+This can be done by booting into hekate and going to `Tools` > `Arch bit • RCM Touch • Pkg1/2` > `Fix Archive Bit`.